Sweet Home Alabama

-"Sweet Home Alabama" is a song by American southern rock band Lynyrd Skynyrd, released on the band's second album Second Helping (1974).
-It was written in response to Neil Young's 1970 song "Southern Man", which the band felt blamed the entire South for American slavery; Young is name-checked and dissed in the lyrics.
+"Sweet Home Alabama" is a song by American rock band Lynyrd Skynyrd, released on the band's second album Second Helping (1974).
+It was written in response to Neil Young's songs "Southern Man" and "Alabama", which the band felt blamed the entire Southern United States for slavery; Young is name-checked and dissed in the lyrics.
 It reached number eight on the Billboard Hot 100 chart in 1974, becoming the band's highest-charting single.

-The song remains a staple in southern and classic rock, and is arguably the band's signature song.
+The song remains a staple in southern and classic rock, and, along with "Free Bird", is arguably the band's signature song.

+The political lyrics of the song compare Richard Nixon and his Watergate scandal with the governor of Alabama George Wallace and his political supporters in Birmingham.
+The lyrics have been perceived as mocking the American liberals and their outrage at Nixon's conduct.

 Background and recording

 None of the three writers of the song were from Alabama; Ronnie Van Zant and Gary Rossington were both born in Jacksonville, Florida, while Ed King was from Glendale, California.
 In an interview with Garden & Gun, Rossington explained the writing process: "I had this little riff.
 It's the little picking part and I kept playing it over and over when we were waiting on everyone to arrive for rehearsal.
 Ronnie and I were sitting there, and he kept saying, 'play that again'.
 Then Ronnie wrote the lyrics and Ed and I wrote the music."

+The introductive signature riff, prevalent throughout the song, was written and played by Ed King.